In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part 2, we explained how to configure text widgets.

 To learn more about adding audios to WordPress, see this tutorial:

-Let’s now add An RSS widget to the sidebar.
+Let’s now add An RSS widget to your sidebar navigation area.

 Enter the following information into the widget settings:

-- RSS feed URL: Paste the URL of your RSS feed here.
+- RSS feed URL: Enter the URL of your RSS feed into this section.

-- Feed Title: If you would like to add a title to your feed, enter it into this field.
+- Feed Title: If you want to add an optional widget feed, type it here.

-- Items to display: Select how many RSS feed items you would like to display on your sidebar from this drop-down menu.
+- Items to display: Select how many items you would like to display in your sidebar from the drop-down menu.

 - Display item content: Check this box to display the item content.

-Experiment with different options to find the combination that best suits your preferences.
+Experiment with different settings to find the ideal combination for you.

-The example below shows the RSS widget configured with the above settings …
+The screenshot below shows a published RSS Feed widget configured as per the settings shown above …

-The example below shows the RSS widget configured with some of the other options selected …
+The screenshot below shows a published RSS widget configured using other options selected …

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Add A Tag Cloud Section To The WordPress Sidebar Navigation Area
+Add A Tag Cloud Section To The Sidebar Menu

 Now, let’s add A Tag Cloud widget to the sidebar.

-Tags displayed in your Tag Cloud widget are managed in the Tags section …
+Tags displayed in the widget are listed in the Tags panel …

-To insert the widget, find a Tag Cloud widget in the Available Widgets section and drag it to the sidebar …
+To add the widget, find a Tag Cloud widget in the Available Widgets section and drag it to your sidebar area …

-There’s really very little to set up here.
-You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
+There’s very little to configure in this widget.
+You can add a title, and choose whether to display items in the tag cloud using Tags or Categories.
 Click Save when done …

 (WordPress Tag Cloud Widget settings)